 North Bedfordshire Child and Adolescent Mental Health Service (CAMHS)

 The post is located within the CAMHS Crisis and Home Treatment services offering therapeutic work to families with specific emphasis on adolescents with complex and severe mental health problems, and a wider comprehensive specialist CAMH service offering a stepped model of mental health care.
+It will include the provision of specialist advice/consultation, psychological assessment, liaison with other agencies, clinical psychology interventions, clinical supervision and teaching of staff and/or students.

 Main duties of the job